 Jason Young is Faculty at the BCIT School of Business + Media, Business Operations Management Program.
 With over 18 years experience working in various manufacturing organizations both in house and as a consultant, Jason specializes in helping organizations reduce waste in all of its forms.
 Never interested in managing “the old fashioned way,” Jason focuses on embedding continuous improvement in organizations.
 What gives Jason the most joy is the ability to help people rise to the next challenge and their next career move, which is why he became a full-time instructor at BCIT in 2015.
 Jason takes pride in helping to build the next generation of leaders who will embrace continuous improvement and evolve our organizations.

 Business Consulting Projects

-In the Sustainable Business Leadership program, students are exposed to real-world sustainability issues in their Business Consulting Projects where they apply their knowledge directly to industry situations.
-During these projects, students work with a faculty advisor and an industry sponsor to apply what they’ve learned in the program and benefit from the hands-on experience of working on a real-world project.
+In the Sustainable Business Leadership Advanced Diploma, students are exposed to real-world sustainability issues in their Sustainable Business Consulting Project courses.
+During these projects, students apply their knowledge directly to industry situations.
+In their final two terms of the program (BSUS 5200 Winter and BSUS 5300 Spring), students work with a faculty advisor and an industry sponsor to apply what they’ve learned in order to develop the practical skills necessary to find meaningful employment following the program.

 Sample Sustainable Business Consulting Projects